McKinney, Texas: Private schools

 There are two private schools in the city that serve all grades from K–12, McKinney Christian Academy and Cornerstone Christian Academy.
+Both schools are associated with non-denominational Christianity.

 Media

 The McKinney Courier-Gazette is a daily newspaper published in McKinney, covering Collin County.
 It is owned by American Community Newspapers.
 It has a daily circulation of 4,400 and a Sunday circulation of 26,400.

 Infrastructure

 Transportation

 McKinney is served by two U.S. Highways: US 75 and US 380.
 The city is also bordered by the Sam Rayburn Tollway, a toll road administered by the North Texas Tollway Authority that runs to Dallas/Fort Worth International Airport.

-McKinney offers discounted transit services to elderly, disabled, or low-income residents through the Collin County Transit Program.

-The far southwestern corner of McKinney, in the large Craig Ranch development, has a trolley bus that serves the development and some shopping centers in the surrounding area.
+During the early 2010s, the far southwestern corner of McKinney, in the large Craig Ranch development, had a trolley bus that served the development and some shopping centers in the surrounding area.
+This service has since been discontinued.